 In an angiogram, dye is injected into an artery.
 When images are taken of the body along that artery’s pathway, it can produce high-contrast images of internal structures.

-The laparascope is a narrow tube with a light and a biopsy (tissue sample) tool.
+The laparoscopy is a narrow tube with a light and a biopsy (tissue sample) tool.
 The laparoscope is inserted through a small incision, and biopsies are taken for study under a microscope.
 Laparoscopy is the most reliable minimally invasive method of diagnosing cancer.

 Systemic cancer therapies treat the whole body through the bloodstream.
 These therapies include:

-Radiation therapy uses high-energy radiation to kill cancer cells and shrink tumors.
+This therapy uses high-energy radiation to kill cancer cells and shrink tumors.
 It may come from:

 The relative success of treatment depends on the location of the primary cancer and how much of it has spread to the liver.